Magnification and evolution bias of transient sources: GWs and SNIa: GW Biases

 The large values of $s$ for LVK shown in figure \ref{fig:mag_biases_ligo} can be further explained with figure \ref{fig:n_for_rhos}, investigating the dependence of the observed number density of GWs as seen by a LVK-like experiment on both redshift and SNR threshold.

-In particular, the left plot shows how a larger value of $\rho_{th}$ will yield a steeper curve at low redshift, and, conversely, a lower value of $\rho_{th}$ produces a more gentle one.
+\refrep{We calculate the observed number densities using \eqref{eq:num_dens_merg}, assuming an observation time of $1$ year and that the intrinsic merger rate $R_{GW}(z)$ follows directly the Madau-Dickinson rate \cite{YeFishback,MadauDickinson}: \bea R_{GW} = R_0\frac{(1+z)^{2.7}}{1+(\frac{1+z}{2.9})^{5.6}} \, ,\ \eea with $R_0$ providing the merger rate at $z=0$ and is given by \cite{GWTC2,GWTC3} as $R_0=23.9$ Gpc$^{-3}$yr$^{-1}$.} In particular, the left plot shows how a larger value of $\rho_{th}$ will yield a steeper curve at low redshift, and, conversely, a lower value of $\rho_{th}$ produces a more gentle one.
 Therefore, as redshift increases, so does the distance between each curve, showing the number of sources missed/detected when changing the minimum SNR.
 This is made more explicit in the plot on the right, where curves at fixed redshifts are plotted against $\rho_{th}$.
 Notably, the magnification bias can be read off directly here, as it is the slope at a given value of SNR threshold for a fixed redshift.
 Thus, one can see that approaching higher thresholds and redshifts, the slope increases drastically; in particular taking $\rho_{th}=8$ when going from $z=0.3$ to $z=0.4$ the slope is evidently steeper, which results in the much steeper values of the bias in figure \ref{fig:mag_biases_ligo}.

 We then plot in figure \ref{fig:mag_biases_3G} the magnification bias for third-generation detectors ET and CE.
 The increased sensitivity of these future experiments ensures that almost all sources are observed, thus the bias will be extremely small.
 The two detectors differ only towards higher redshifts, with CE showing a steeper tail similar to the LVK case.
 This could be explained by the different sensitivity curves.
 CE is sensitive from $5$Hz, whereas ET from $1$Hz.
 However, GWs emitted at larger distance will result in a lower merging frequency shown in eq. \eqref{eq:fmax}, thus a smaller frequency ranges observable by the detector.
 Therefore, at higher distances, this might affect the observed number of sources and give rise to the difference seen in the two biases in \ref{fig:mag_biases_3G}.